anuragpoolakkal/hashnode-black/README.md

 3. Play with the CSS and find your perfect theme.
 4. Publish changes when you're ready.

-Please note that not every style in these sheets is necessary to achieve the same result.
-Some of them are not needed but kept without removing.
-You can experiment with them if you want by removing ones you think are not necessary.

 For an example of how this theme looks, you can check out my Hashnode [blog](https://anuragrajanp.hashnode.dev).

 ## How to Contribute